pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 Create a file named `README.md` in the `Lab12` folder.
 The [Lab 12 Template can be copied from this link](https://raw.githubusercontent.com/pattonsgirl/CEG2350/refs/heads/main/docs/Labs/Lab12/LabTemplate.md):

 - `https://raw.githubusercontent.com/pattonsgirl/CEG2350/refs/heads/main/docs/Labs/Lab12/LabTemplate.md`

+You may refer to additional resources outside of the recommended ones provided.
+Cite any resource that contributes to your understanding in the `Citations` section of your lab answers, including the site and a summary of its assistance.
+If generative AI was used, include the system and prompts.

+If you make mistakes with commands, note them!
+Writing down what went wrong and the correction will help your learning.
+If stuck, this aids TAs in understanding where you may have misunderstood or misconfigured a core step.

 ## Part 1 - Networking Basics